kamilazdybal/objectif-morse/README.md

 running in the terminal.

-This message is translated into Morse alphabet and the signal of dots and dashes is sent on the parallel port.
+This message is translated into Morse alphabet and the signal of dots and dashes is sent to the parallel port.

-The parallel port pins are connected to the small circuit with a diode, which blinks accordingly to the message translation.
+The parallel port's pins are connected to the small circuit with a diode, which blinks accordingly to the message translation.

 This message is received by the phototransistor, situated in the close proximity of a diode.

 The phototransistor pass the signal to the interpreting device, e.g. Arduino.